zieka/commit-cop/README.md

 -   ✅ - "ABCD-1234 - feat(scope): subject"
 -   ✅ - "ABCD-5678 - feat: subject"

+If JIRA tickets are not required then Commit Cop will ignore characters up till the commit type:

+-   ✅ - "TICKET#12412312 feat(scope): subject"
+-   ✅ - "some stuff we prepend feat: subject"

 All features can be toggled by **optionally** adding a `commit-cop.yml` file to the `.github` directory of your repo:

 ```yml